“Power tends to corrupt and absolute power corrupts absolutely!” - Lord Acton

-Power/money/esteem addicts are, by far, the most destructive of all addicts because they will do anything to protect and trigger dopamine flow.
+Power/money/esteem addicts are, by far, the most destructive of all addicts because they will do anything to maintain dopamine flow.
 They abhor truth and ruthlessly lie, cheat, steal, bribe, corrupt, demean, persecute, attack, destroy, and/or crush.
 To make matters worse, their addictions provide them with the resources that make it possible to ignore, obfuscate, or eliminate any and all threats to their dopamine flow.
-It doesn’t help that insatiable dopamine cravings keep power/money/esteem addicts scrambling for the degrees, positions, and power that allow them to define what are and aren’t addictions.
+It doesn’t help that insatiable dopamine cravings keep power/money/esteem addicts scrambling for the degrees, positions, and power that allow them to define legalities, moralities, and addictions.

 In a nutshell

 Power/money/esteem addictions are the reason our species is flirting with self-annihilation.

 Safety/acceptance/esteem addictions are the reason few want to know.